Follow Us

 Scott has been active on our Science and Research committee.

-• 06 Mar 2023 6:15 PM | Stephen Peterson (Administrator)
+• 06 Mar 2023 6:15 PM | Steve Peterson (Administrator)

 The PLIA knows that it’s membership has enjoyed fishing for walleye in Platte Lake.
 The walleye plantings have been discontinued by the MDNR for about 6 years.
 Recently the PLIA contacted the MDNR with rationale for the resumption of those plantings.
 You can read our letter and the MDNR response with these links.